 From A Mom’s Perspective…

-With the lack of cars, I have less worries letting my older kids bike around!
-In more recent years I started trusting my oldest to make small grocery runs for us on his bike.
+With the lack of cars, you can worry less about letting older kids bike around!
+In more recent years I started letting my oldest make small grocery runs for us on his bike.
 Let me tell you – that’s a game changer!

 There are no hotels or big chains on the island.
 You’ll be renting out houses – most likely on VRBO or airbnb.

-For the past decade we’ve been renting out a friend’s beach house a block off the beach.
+For the past decade we’ve been renting out a friend’s beach house.
 Houses are either on / near the beach, or within the island forest.
-We prefer the ocean view, and zipping over in the golf cart to the beach.
+We love the ocean view, and zipping over in the golf cart through the island forest to the market.